Assurance of Distributed Algorithms and Systems: Runtime Checking of Safety and Liveness: Formal specification of safety and liveness

 We use this example because it expresses the completion of the entire algorithm. \end{description}

-For (L1), one can simply specify it as an \co{evt} followed by the partial specification for (S1) except with \co{each r in rs} replaced with \co{some r in rs}: \begin{code} evt some p.sent ('question', _, t) has some r in rs has =p.received ('reply', _, =t) from =p \end{code} In practice, one always estimates an upper bound for message passing time and poll filling time.
+For (L1), one can simply specify it as the partial specification for (S1) except with \co{evt} on the second line and with \co{each r in rs} replaced by \co{some r in rs}: \begin{code} some =p.sent ('question', _, t) has evt some r in rs has some =p.received ('reply', _, =t) from =r \end{code} In practice, one always estimates an upper bound for message passing time and poll filling time.
 So one can calculate an upper bound on the expected time from sending the question to receiving the first reply, and be alerted by a timeout if this bound is not met.

-For (L2), one can see that this just needs an \co{evt} before the property specified for (S2): \begin{code} evt some p.sent ('outcome', o) has each r in rs has some =r.received ('outcome', =o) from =p \end{code} In practical terms, (L2) means that the program terminates and (S2) holds when the program ends.
-Thus, with (S2) checked as a safety property, (L2) boils down to checking that the program terminates.
+For (L2), one can see that this just needs an \co{evt} on the second line of the specification for (S2):\m{\!} \begin{code} some =p.sent ('outcome', o) has evt each r in rs has some =r.received ('outcome', =o) \end{code} In practical terms, (L2) implies that the program terminates and (S2) holds when the program ends.
+Thus, with (S2) checked as a safety property, (L2) mainly checks that the program terminates.

 Conceptually, \co{evt} properties are checked against infinite executions.
 In practice, they are checked against finite executions by imposing a bound on when the property should hold, and reporting a violation if the property does not hold by then.
 From a formal perspective, imposing this time bound changes the liveness property to a safety property.